amarcuccio/bello-inc/README.md

-# Bello & Co Inc.
+# Bello Inc.

-This repo holds the code for Bello & Co's upcoming website.
+This repo holds the code for Bello Inc's upcoming website.

 ## Task List